Johannes253/Contract/README.md

 Signature: Joseph W.

 Date: 09/26/2023
-I will be workin as the main person building on the front-end Javascript / AJAX, I will also be working some with Hayden on building the front-end of the HTML / CSS.
+I will be working as the main person building on the front-end Javascript / AJAX, I will also be working some with Hayden on building the front-end of the HTML / CSS.
 I plan to be responsible for keeping up with my work and reaching out if issues arise or problems happen with changes made.

 Printed
-name:
-Signature: Date:
-Printed
-name:
-Signature: Date:
-Printed
-name:
+name: Justin Grubbs

-Signature: Date:
+Signature: Justin Grubbs

-Printed
-name:
-Signature: Date:
+Date: 09/27/2023
+I will primarily be responsible for working on the SQL schema design, framework/development, and wherever else I am needed.
+I will be responsible for attending every meeting I am able to and fill in and help wherever help is needed.